What is European car insurance?

 Take your insurance documents: Keep your insurance documents and policy details with you at all times for quick reference in case you need them

 To find the best deal for your European adventure, use MoneySuperMarket to compare car insurance quotes online.
-You'll be able to sort through deals by their monthly and annual cost, coverage, and the excess required for claims.
+You'll be able to sort through deals by their monthly and annual cost, cover, and the excess required for claims.
 Once you've found the perfect quote, you can finalize your purchase directly on the provider's website.